Gayabw/pcap-network-forensics/README.md

 - Use IDS/IPS for real-time detection
 - Regularly update and patch systems
 - Regular security monitoring and log analysis

 ---

 ## 👩‍🎓Team Members
 - Gayathmee Kiveka
 - Minsadhi Vihasna

 ---

 ## 🎓 Academic Note
 This project was developed as part of the Bachelor of Information Technology (Cybersecurity specialization) and is intended for academic and educational purposes.

+[!IMPORTANT]
+To maintain academic integrity and protect the privacy of team members and institutional data:
+- **Redacted Information:** Sensitive identifiers, team member personal details, and internal institutional data have been omitted.
+- **Partial Documentation:** Only specific forensic artifacts and methodology summaries are presented here to showcase technical proficiency.
+- **Full Report:** The complete Forensic Report and original PCAP files are available for review upon request during formal interviews.

 ---

 ## 📄 License
 This repository is provided for **academic use only**.